joefrost01/xml2json/README.md

 ### Memory Usage

-The tool uses streaming processing, so memory usage should remain constant regardless of file size.
+The tool uses streaming processing, so memory usage remains constant.
 If you encounter memory issues:

 1. Check that files aren't being loaded entirely into memory elsewhere
 2. Verify the XML is well-formed (malformed XML may cause parser issues)

 ### Performance Tuning

 By default, the tool uses all available CPU cores.
-If running in a constrained environment:
+To limit CPU usage:

 ```bash
 # Limit Rayon thread pool (set before running)